 8. Top Bun Goddess Locs

-You can pile up your Goddess locs in a top bun.
-Ensure that your bun is loose so you don't snag your edges.
+You can pile your Goddess locs into a top bun, but make sure that the bun is loose so that you don't snag your edges.

 9. Blonde Goddess Locs

 Consider trying a blonde look for your Goddess locs.
 The color will complement your curls beautifully.